testmailtt/webhook.site/docs/cli.md

 ## Usage

+### `help`: List commands

+Lists commands available to the CLI.

 ### `forward`: Forward requests

 The `forward` command listens for new incoming requests sent to your Webhook.site URL and immediately relays them to any URL you specify, or simply `localhost` (so it can be used as an ngrok alternative).
 This URL can be any URL that the machine running Webhook.site CLI can access.

 The request method, headers and any additional path or query string parameters added to the Webhook.site URL is forwarded on to the target.
 For example, if the target URL is `https://example.com`, sending a POST request to `https://webhook.site/c33f3c3e-6018-4634-b406-65338edee460/example?query=value`, the target URL will also receive a POST request on `https://example.com/example?query=value`.

+* The token ID (`--token`) parameter must specify the token ID.
+The token ID is the long 36-character ID at the end of your Webhook.site URL.
+* An API key (`--api-key`) must also be specified, and can be generated from the Webhook.site [Control Panel](https://webhook.site/control-panel).
+* Finally, the target (`--target`) specifies where traffic should be redirected.

 #### Accessing localhost/127.0.0.1